 In 2014, I was contracted to develop an educational web game with Little Bird Games.
-This game would be one of many in a browser-based suite intended to help build attention skills in children with ADHD.
+My contribution was one of many in a browser-based suite intended to help build attention skills in children with ADHD.

 The basic concept is a kid’s club house that requires a secret passphrase for entry.
 To learn this passphrase, the player must successfully answer basic true/false prompts (e.g. “8 is a number” would be “true”) and remember the part of the passphrase that is revealed afterward.